Xanadu Philodendron·Perry's Plants

 Maintenance & Notes

-ToxicityContains insoluble calcium oxalate; toxic if ingested by pets or humans and may irritate skin and mouth.
+ToxicityContains calcium oxalate crystals; toxic/irritant if ingested by pets or humans; sap may irritate skin.